hiibolt/KnowledgeBase/pages/Planes (NTD).md

 	  Similarly, the tangent plane can be found as:
 	  $$\nabla F(p) \cdot <x - x_0, y - y_0, z - z_0> = 0$$

+	  Finding the tangent line at a curve of intersection:
 		- #### 5.2.E
 		  Find the minimum/maximum values of $D_uf$ for $f(x,y)=x^5+xy^3+y^3$ at the point $(1,1)$.